MikeAvgeros/bay-leaf-jobs/README.md

 	- Users can create and sign in to their account and get a welcoming email from the website.

-    - Users can customize their profile, add a picture as well as delete it if they wish.
+    - Users can customize their profile, add a profile picture as well as delete their account if they wish.

-    - Users can contact the website owner.
+    - Users can contact the website owner to ask questions or send feedback.

-    - Users can find information on how to use the website.
+    - Users can find information on how to use the website as well as its terms and conditions.

     - Users (Developer) can view and filter jobs based on keywords to find the ones they like.